ylabidi/mkinitrd/Documentation/README.md

 The only propose of initramfs is getting the root filesystem mounted.

-make-initrd is a program for creation initramfs.
+mkinitrd is a program for creation initramfs.
 Logically, the program can be divided into three parts:

 - Automatic [configuration detector](GuessConfiguration.md) which complements